 \subsection{Determining a mainshock and defining the aftershock period}

-We first develop a method to identify mainshocks based on their magnitude and the earthquake rate following large events.
+We first develop an iterative method to identify mainshocks based on their magnitude and the earthquake rate following large events.
 The specific steps are described below.
-We consider earthquake events with magnitudes larger than or equal to a minimum magnitude threshold, $m_c$; the event dates are marked with $(d_1,d_2, ..., d_k)$, with their corresponding event magnitudes $(m_1,m_2, ..., m_k)$, where $k$ is the number of events above the magnitude threshold.
-Next, we calculate the average daily event rate, $\langle r_d \rangle = \frac{k}{T}$ where $T = d_k-d_1$ is the time span of the catalog.
+We consider earthquake events with magnitudes larger than or equal to a minimum magnitude threshold, $m_c$; the event dates are marked with $(d_1,d_2, ..., d_k)$, with their corresponding event magnitudes $(m_1,m_2, ..., m_k)$, where $k$ is the number of events above the magnitude threshold, based on the entire catalog.
+Next, we calculate the average daily event rate, $\langle r_d \rangle = \frac{k}{T}$ where $T = d_k-d_1$ is the time span (in days) of the catalog.

-Then, we set another threshold, $M_{th}$, typically $M_{th}=4$ or $M_{th}=4.5$, and sort all the events with magnitudes greater than or equal to $M_{th}$, to obtain a sorted list of events $(m_{p_1}\geq m_{p_2}\geq,..., \geq m_{p_r})$.
-These events are now referred to as potential mainshocks.
+Then, we set another threshold, $M_{\rm th}$, typically $M_{\rm th}=4$ or $M_{th}=4.5$, and sort all the events with magnitudes greater than or equal to $M_{\rm th}$, to obtain a sorted list of events $(m_{p_1}\geq m_{p_2}\geq,..., \geq m_{p_r})$.
+Those events are now referred to as potential mainshocks, as some of them might fall within the aftershock period of a larger magnitude event.
 We consider the events starting with the highest magnitude and ending with the lowest.
-We then calculate the rate of post-mainshock events (now referred to as possible aftershocks) and determine when the daily rate has returned to its baseline value (usually chosen to be the mean earthquake rate) over a 10-day moving window.
+We proceed by computing the daily earthquake rate following the mainshock of interest.
+We ascertain the point at which this rate reverts to its baseline value (established as the average daily earthquake rate $\langle r_d \rangle$) using a 10-day moving window.